Makoare Te Taonui

 Makoare Te Taonui (c.
-1790 – 1862) was a Māori rangatira (chief) of the Ngāpuhi iwi (tribe).
+1790– 20 September 1862) was a Māori rangatira (chief) of the Ngāpuhi iwi (tribe).

 Family

 Makoare Te Taonui was born into the Te Popoto hapū (subtribe) of the Ngāpuhi iwi.
 His father was Hautai and his grandfather was Te Aokaitū.
 He had an older brother called Muriwai, a prominent Te Popoto chief, and another brother called Te Huru.
 After Muriwai's death in early 1828, Taonui become the hapū's chief.
 He had two wives, Katuku, and Hinuata of Ngāti Rēhia, with whom he had a son, Tautoru, who would later be known as Aperahama Taonui.
-His father-in-law was Te Wharemaru and his brother-in-law was Matangi.
+His father-in-law was Te Wharemaru and his brother-in-law was Haimona Pita Matangi.

 Meeting with Samuel Marsden

 In September 1819, Taonui met the missionary Samuel Marsden at Utakura, inland from the Hokianga Harbour, who pronounced him "a very well informed man."
 In March 1820, Marsden returned and Taonui accompanied him on the HMS Dromedary.
 Taonui also visited Sydney, where he was thought to have worked his passage on the brig Governor Macquarie.
 His baptismal name, Makoare, was a transliteration of Macquarie.